Wader Quest’s aims

 If you are concerned about the declining fortunes of our waders, and wish to help, then it is possible for everyone to ‘do our bit’.
 We don’t expect everyone to be able to protect beaches and nests, nor liaise with farmers over when, and how, to cut their fields, not everyone is in a position to roll their sleeves up and get physically involved in this way.
 But, if you feel saddened by what is happening to our waders, and wish to be a part of saving them for future generations to enjoy and marvel at, then you can help by becoming a Friend of Wader Quest or a Wader Quest Sponsor.
 By doing so, you will be helping us to support those who are in a position to directly help and protect our waders, and the environments in which they live.

-We do not take a wage and 100% of all donations are guaranteed to go to conservation projects.
+We do not take a wage and 100% of all donations and subscriptions, and 50% of all sales are guaranteed to go to conservation projects.

 We have the great pleasure of working with many like-minded people and very much appreciate their feedback about the work we are doing.